modir/laminas-book/docs/operation.md

 The `Application` module is a module containing your app's files.
 All other modules listed are Laminas Framework components.

+!!! note
-> In Laminas, a special Composer plugin called *component installer* was introduced.
+    In Laminas, a special Composer plugin called *component installer* was introduced.
 If you remember, in the chapter [Laminas Skeleton Application](#skeleton), we answered several yes/no questions of the installer, determining which components to install.
 And the installer *injected* those components' module names here, in `modules.config.php`

 ### Application-Level Extra Config Files